-By tracking specific metrics over time, trend reporting can establish a historical view of threats encountered, quantify SOC performance, and support smarter, more agile, and more data-driven decision-making.
+By tracking specific metrics over time, trend reporting can establish a historical view of threats encountered, quantify SOC performance, and support smarter, more agile, and more data-driven incident response.

 Analyzing these reports can act as an early warning system to help identify threats and bottlenecks before they become, or exacerbate, a major incident.
 Trend reports also make it easier to validate claims about threats and make the case for investments in new tools or processes.
 Having a strong set of trend reports will result in a more complete understanding of the problems your SOC is facing.

 While virtually any metric can be tracked over time to produce a trend report, in this article we’ve identified five that will be beneficial for SOCs of any industry and level of operational maturity.

 Why it’s important: Tracking the levels of different incident categories gives a SOC manager a baseline knowledge of the types of incidents managed by the SOC, and therefore what security processes should be highest priority.

 It also gives the security team the ability to correlate changes in detected incident types with other changes in the organization.
 For example, has a new digitization project or the implementation of new detection tools led to an increase in the detection of certain incidents?

 Why it’s important: When an incident occurs, you need to know what vulnerabilities were exploited, but also what deeper issues caused the vulnerabilities to begin with.
 For example, if a JBoss server wasn’t patched properly, why not?
 Was it a technology problem?
 Did the responsible individual not carry out, or validate, the work?
 Was there even a process in place for patching at all?